Collective modes and terahertz near-field response of superconductors: Introduction

-The Bardasis-Schrieffer mode (BSM) \cite{Bardasis1961, Maiti2015, Maiti2016,Allocca2019} is a fluctuation of subdominant pairing order parameters, e.g., $d$-wave fluctuations in a $s$-wave superconductor.
-Although it was proposed half a century ago \cite{Bardasis1961}, the BSM has been very difficult to observe.
-Its signature was reported only recently in an iron based superconductor \cite{Bohm2014}.
-The BSM frequency is slightly below the gap for weak subdominant pairing and approaches zero as the subdominant pairing strength approaches the dominant one.
+The Bardasis-Schrieffer (BaSh) mode \cite{Bardasis1961, Maiti2015, Maiti2016,Allocca2019,Muller.2019} is a fluctuation of a subdominant pairing order parameter, e.g., a $d$-wave fluctuation in an $s$-wave superconductor.
+It was proposed half a century ago \cite{Bardasis1961}, but has been very difficult to observe, although recent reports of its signature in iron based superconductors \cite{Kretzschmar.2013,Bohm2014,Jost.2018} are very encouraging.
+The BaSh mode frequency is slightly below the gap for weak subdominant pairing and approaches zero as the subdominant pairing strength approaches the dominant one.

 The rest of the paper is organized as follows.
-In section~\ref{sec:Ginzburg_Landau} we perform the Hubbard-Stratonovich transformation of the BCS Hamiltonian to obtain the Ginzburg-Landau effective action which includes the collective modes.
+In section~\ref{sec:Ginzburg_Landau} we present the Hubbard-Stratonovich transformation of the BCS Hamiltonian to obtain the Ginzburg-Landau effective action which includes the collective modes.
 Section~\ref{sec:EM_response} derives the linear EM response functions and their simple forms in the low energy limit.
 With the longitudinal optical conductivity, we analyse the properties of the collective modes in sections~\ref{sec:plasmons}, \ref{sec:higgs}, \ref{sec:BS} and \ref{sec:CG} with a focus on 2D.
 Section~\ref{sec:double_layer} discusses the acoustic plasmon mode in superconducting double layer which is promising to be observed in THz near field optics.
 We then discuss the cluster of hyperbolic Josephson plasmons in naturally layered superconductors in section~\ref{sec:bulk_layered} and show that they are greatly affected by the nonlocal correction to the optical conductivity and the discrete nature across the layers.
 Section~\ref{sec:discussion} is a summary and conclusion, with pointers to the relevant equations and figures, for readers uninterested in the details of the derivations.
 Appendix~\ref{app:correlation_function} contains the definition and explicit forms of the correlation functions.
 Appendix~\ref{appendix:rp} has the derivation of the reflection coefficients.
+Appendix~\ref{appendix:two_fluid} has the derivation of the two fluid model.